 8 great reasons to take a winter break

-For many of us in Australia, signs of winter are all around: cold weather, driving rain, bleak skies.
-Despite the gloomy outlook, winter is a superb season for a memorable break.
+For some of us in Australia, winter often means chilly weather, driving rain, and bleak skies.
+However, despite the gloomy outlook, winter is a superb season for a memorable break.

 It might sound silly, but there is a host of great benefits when travelling in winter – you just need to look beyond the weather forecast.

 Don’t let the cold get you down and stop you from exploring this magnificent country of ours.
 Chuck on your boots, gloves, and beanies and join us in celebrating the middle of the year.
 Read on to discover why you should take a break this winter.

 If you have a mindset that holidays must be filled with warmth and sunshine, ask yourself why.
 Such thoughts restrict your desire to have something to look forward to and only prolong the winter blues.
 As winter isn’t going anywhere soon, it’s best to embrace this period and take a fun-filled break.
 The planning stage of a holiday should help to distract you from the poor weather, and the anticipation of the trip will heighten your mood.

 2. Snow makes winter fun

 Without doubt, one of the best things about winter is the opportunity to hit the slopes.
 If you like skiing or snowboarding in Australia, there are several first-rate options.